The Vital Spinal Fixation System is a subsystem of the Vitality

 of several types of spinal conditions.
 The system consists of a

-to be removed after solid fusion has occurred.
+is intended to be removed after solid fusion has occurred.

 The system also includes instrumentation for insertion, securing and